califrench/CSCI340-Virtual-Paging-Assignment/README.md

 * long pages[MAXPROCPAGES]
 	- A bitmap array representing the page map for a given process.
 If pages[X] is 0, page X is swapped out, swapping out, or swapping in.
 If pages[X] is 1, page X is currently swapped in.

 The simulator also exports a function called pagein and a function called pageout.
 These functions request that a specific page for a specific process be swapped in or swapped out, respectively.
-You will use these function to control the allocation of virtual and physical pages when writing your paging strategy.
+You will use these functions to control the allocation of virtual and physical pages when writing your paging strategy.
 Each of these functions returns 1 if they succeed in starting a paging operation, if the requested paging operation is already in progress, or if the requested state already exists.
 100 ticks after requesting a paging operation, the operation will complete.
 When calling pagein, the page maps passed to pageit will reflect the new state of the simulator after the request completes 100 ticks later.
 When calling pageout, the page maps passed to pageit will reflect the new state of the simulator in the first call to pageit after the request is made.
 In short, a page is recognized as swapped out as soon as a pageout request is made, but is not recognized as swapped in until after a pagein request completes.
 These functions return 0 if the paging request can not be processed (due to exceeding the limit of physical pages or because another paging operation is currently in process on the requested page) or if the request is invalid (paging operation requests non- existent page, etc).
 See Figure 1 for more details on the behavior of pagein and pageout.